One year ago Tomatoes and Pomegranates

 “Go to Bat Yam if you want to play matkot!” the life guard barked at them through his loudspeaker.

 That made me smile, but the 2 old blokes had the last laugh.
-When the life savers knocked off, they returned, and began playing as the sun went down.
+When the life savers knocked off, they returned, and began playing till the sun went down.

 Jaffa is a good place to eat, and a great place to eat fish.
 The standard presentation is lots of salads which come as a first course, and then you choose a fish or meat main dish.
 One of the oldest fish restaurants here is Hazaken ve Hayam – the Old Man and the Sea - always worth a visit.